cockpit-project/cockpit/doc/protocol.md

 -------------

 A channel opened with this payload type will send back all data that it receives.
-It sends an "eof" when it receives one.
+It sends an "done" when it receives one.

 Payload: dbus-json3